Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: INTRODUCTION

 Learning from online videos is hard, particularly in collaborative settings: it requires recognizing the actions executed, together with manipulated tools and objects.
 In many collaborative tasks these actions include handing objects over or holding an object for the other person to manipulate.
 There is a very large variation in how the actions are performed and collaborative actions may overlap spatially and temporally~\cite{hoffman2019evaluating}.

 On the other hand, actions exhibit a syntactic-like structure that is common in language.
-Pastra and Aloimonos~\cite{pastra2012minimalist} realize this connection, which is corroborated by neurobiological evidence~\cite{fadiga2000visuomotor,fogassi2005parietal} and propose a minimalist grammar for action understanding.
-Yang and Aloimonos~\cite{yang2014cognitive,yang2015learning} build upon this theoretical insights to propose a manipulation action grammar, where symbolic information of manipulated objects and tools are parsed to interpret action sequences from 12 YouTube video clips.
+Yang and Aloimonos~\cite{yang2014cognitive,yang2015robot} build upon this theoretical insight to propose a manipulation action grammar, where symbolic information of manipulated objects and tools are parsed to interpret action sequences from 12 YouTube video clips.

-We build upon this theory of language for action to propose a framework for understanding both single and \textit{collaborative} actions from \textit{full-length} YouTube videos.
+We build upon this theory of language for action to propose a system for \textit{zero-shot} understanding both single and \textit{collaborative} actions from \textit{full-length} YouTube videos.
 Our key insight is that \textit{hands contain both spatial and temporal information of the demonstrated actions}.
 This allows using hand trajectories to temporally segment full-length videos to short clips, derive hand-object and object-object associations and infer the demonstrated actions.

-Our framework takes as input a YouTube video showing a collaborative task from start to end.
-We assume that the objects in the video are annotated with labels and bounding boxes, e.g., by running a YOLOv3 algorithm~\cite{redmon2018yolov3} (Fig.~\ref{fig:best}).
-We also assume a skill library that associates a detected action with skill-specific motion primitives.
-We focus on cooking tasks because of the variety in manipulation actions and their importance in home service robotics.
+Our system takes as input a YouTube video showing a collaborative task from start to end.
+We assume that the objects in the video are annotated with labels and bounding boxes, e.g., by running a YOLOR algorithm~\cite{wang2021you} (Fig.~\ref{fig:best}).
+We also assume a skill library that associates a detected action with skill-specific motion primitives. \emph{The YouTube video has not been seen before and no information from the video has been included as training set, thus we refer to our system as zero-shot imitating system.} We focus on cooking tasks because of the variety in manipulation actions and their importance in home service robotics.